 Edgar’s variations & auto variations features

 When Twitter’s terms of services changed, we wanted to find a way that our users could quickly and easily create multiple variations on the same piece of content so you can stay within Twitter’s TOS and continue to promote the same piece of content without having to constantly add updates to your library.

-Now when you add new content into Edgar, you can add variations using the Add Variation button.
+When you add new content into Edgar, you can add variations using the Add Variation button.

 You can add as many variations as you’d like so you can keep promoting that specific piece of content on Twitter and you can keep your posts fresh and different on Facebook and LinkedIn.